micro-analytics/micro-analytics-cli/README.md

 Running your own `micro-analytics` is just two tiny commands away:

 ```
 npm install -g micro-analytics-cli

 micro-analytics
 ```

-That's it, The analytics server is now running at `localhost:3000`! 🎉
+That's it, the analytics server is now running at `localhost:3000`! 🎉

 See [`server-setup.md`](./server-setup.md) for instructions on acquiring a server and setting up `nginx` to make your `micro-analytics` publicly available.